LancePutnam/Gamma/README.md

 	make			- builds static library
-	make install		- installs library into DESTDIR make clean		- removes binaries from build folder make examples/y/x.cpp	- builds and runs example source file y/x.cpp make test		- performs unit tests
+	make install		- installs library into DESTDIR make clean		- removes binaries from build folder make test		- performs unit tests

-The rule that builds examples will automatically run the executable by default.
-To turn this off, pass AUTORUN=0 to make.
-The examples rule follows standard Unix conventions so that, for instance, all the examples can be built and run by typing the command
+The script 'run.sh' can be used to compile and run examples and other source files against the Gamma library.
+For example,

-	make examples/*/*.cpp
+	./run.sh examples/oscillator/sine.cpp

-Binaries are located in the directory ./build/.
+To only compile the source file without running, include AUTORUN=0 after the source file.
+Binaries are located in the automatically generated 'build/' directory.
 On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in external/lib_osx.
 On Linux, use apt-get to install the necessary dependent libraries (see 2.3 below).

 ### Xcode (OS X)